King County Executive

-The King County Executive is the highest elected official representing the government of King County, Washington.
-The post was established with the implementation of the Home Rule Charter for King County on November 5, 1968.
-Previously the powers of the county executive were vested in a three-member County Commission, which with the implementation of the Home Rule Charter in 1969 ceased to exist.
+The King County Executive is the elected county executive of King County, Washington.
+The office was established with the implementation of the Home Rule Charter for King County on November 5, 1968.
+Previously the powers of the county executive were vested in a three-member county commission, which with the implementation of the Home Rule Charter in 1969 ceased to exist.
 The county executive is elected every four years and the office is nonpartisan.

 The first county executive was John Spellman, from 1969 to 1981.
-The current executive is Dow Constantine, elected to replace Ron Sims since he resigned to become Deputy Secretary of Housing and Urban Development in the Obama administration on May 8, 2009.
+The current executive is Shannon Braddock, who was appointed as interim executive on April 1, 2025, following the resignation of Dow Constantine to become CEO of Sound Transit.

+Elections

+Elections for the County Executive have historically taken place in odd-numbered years.
+However, in 2022, an amendment to the County Charter was passed which would move elections for several county elected offices to even-numbered years.
+To do so, the 2025 election will be for a three-year term, instead of the normal four years.